intel/neural-compressor/docs/source/mixed_precision.md

 During quantization, if the HW support BF16, the conversion is default enabled.
 So you may get an INT8/BF16/FP32 mixed precision model on those HW.
 FP16 can be executed if 'device' of config is 'gpu'.
 Please refer to this [document](https://github.com/intel/neural-compressor/blob/master/docs/source/quantization_mixed_precision.md) for its workflow.

-### Accuracy driven mixed precision
+### Accuracy-driven mixed precision
 BF16/FP16 conversion may lead to accuracy drop.
-Intel® Neural Compressor provides an accuracy-aware tuning function to reduce accuracy loss, which will fallback converted ops to FP32 automatically to get better accuracy.
+Intel® Neural Compressor provides an accuracy-driven tuning function to reduce accuracy loss, which will fallback converted ops to FP32 automatically to get better accuracy.
 To enable this function, users only to provide
-`evaluation function` or (`evaluation dataloader` plus `evaluation metric`) for [mixed precision input](https://github.com/intel/neural-compressor/blob/master/neural_compressor/mix_precision.py).
+`evaluation function` or (`evaluation dataloader` plus `evaluation metric`) for [mixed precision inputs](https://github.com/intel/neural-compressor/blob/master/neural_compressor/mix_precision.py).
 To be noticed, IPEX backend doesn't support accuracy-driven mixed precision.

 ## Get Started with Mixed Precision API